G-7L1BQ01JC4 google-site-verification=FcHx71H1bjVosBa3N5PbNSP0lPlz9dKW5Fnb3zbHVBI Xantheartist is In the Key of Q - Gay Music: In the Key of Q

 Xantheartist: Kanye, Military & Self-Defence

-Welcome to In the Key of Q the weekly podcast where I chat with inspiring Queer musicians from around the world as they share stories, inspirations and of course their music.
+In the Key of Q is a weekly podcast featuring Queer musicians from around the world as they share stories, inspirations and of course their music.

 Xantheartist counts an impressive hundred thousand streams on Spotify.
 He's only three years into his music career, but has already secured a number one record with his cover Hapsburg Lippp.
 Before transitioning to a man, he served in the US military and went on to make a considerable name for himself on the drag king circuit.